CodeForPhilly/jawn/README.md

 # dat jawn: 'Git for Tabular Data'

 Jawn is a node.js module that allows _distributed version control of Tabular Data_.
 It's connected to the [dat](https://github.com/maxogden/dat) project.

-Jawn allows you to import tabular data (rows and columns like CSV or TSV) and track how those data change over time.
-It uses [hypercore](https://github.com/mafintosh/hypercore) to put those data into block chains that can be efficiently synced and validated across any number of hosts.
+It allows you to import tabular data (rows and columns like CSV or TSV) and track how those data change over time. _Do you have non-tabular data? read this:_ [What about Non Tabular Data?](https://github.com/CfABrigadePhiladelphia/jawn/wiki/What-about-Non-Tabular-Data%3F)

 The key features for jawn are to:
   * **manage and track change history** in tabular data